 We are proud to have an experienced certified A&P mechanic on staff.
 This ensures superiorly maintained aircraft for our clients and also reduces the time our aircraft are on the ground.
 Our aircraft are inspected every 50 hours to ensure the highest quality and safety of each and every flight.

-Payment can be made each time you fly or have a ground lesson via cash, check, or most major credit cards.
-You can also place a deposit on your account and have each flight deducted from your balance.
-Genesis offers discounts when depositing funds on account and also offers financing through Pilot Finance.
+Payment can be made each time you fly or have a ground lesson via cash, check, or credit card.
+You may also place a deposit on your account and have each flight deducted from your balance.
+Genesis offers discounts when depositing funds on account via cash or check for select services.
 Please contact our office for more details.